hitwangjm/IC-SHM-P1-hitsz/README.md

 4、After setting in predict.py, FPS test, whole folder test and video detection can be carried out.

 ### mIOU&mPA
 1、Set num_classes in get_miou.py as the number of predicted classes plus 1.
 2、Set name_classes in get_miou.py are the categories that need to be distinguished.
-3、Run get_miou.py, then get mIOU and mPA。
+3、Run get_miou.py, then get mIOU and mPA.

 ### Reference
 https://github.com/ggyyzm/pytorch_segmentation